-Because my books are for all ages, I love to visit kids of all ages.
+Because my books are for all ages, I love to visit with kids of all ages.
 I’m happy to visit classrooms, scouting troops and other organizations to talk about writing, character, and storytelling.
+Options range from large groups to small, intensive classroom workshops.
+(And I do workshops for adults, too.)
 Contact me at madelynruth (at) gmail (dot) com for more information.

 -Storytelling for Life.
 Almost every job includes some type of storytelling, so why not learn how to do it now?

 -Writing is a Schmutzy Business: For younger kids, ages 4 and 5, we talk about The Schmutzy Family and how to share stories about their own schmutzy experiences.

 -Promises, promises: For younger kids, ages 4 and 5.
 We talk about Happy Birthday, Tree, and the sorts of things we’d like to do to help the world, not just at Tu B’Shevat, but year round.